The team

 Executive Director

-Zeynep Kahraman oversees all the think tank’s projects.
+Zeynep Kahraman-Clause is in charge of relations with the academic world.
 Economist specialised in econometrics, as background, she graduated from the Istanbul Technical University and from the Toulouse School of Economics, where she also focused on the topics of Environmental Economics.
 She joined The Shift Project in 2011 as project Leader in charge of the Climate and Energy Data Portal, an information platform that provides immediate and free access to a wide range of global energy and climate statistics.
 She has worked on energy scenarios and has co-authored alongside Gaël Giraud, an academic paper which aimed to make clear the strong link between GDP and energy.
 She has also co-written the book Décarbonons !
 9 propositions pour que l’Europe change d’ère (Odile Jacob, 2017).

 Jean-Noël Geist